takemaru/graphillion/README.md

 ```

 As an application of path enumeration, you'll find [Ekillion] very
-interesting, which enumerates all JR train paths in Japan metropolitan
+interesting, which enumerates all JR train paths in Japan's metropolitan
 and suburbs from startpoint to endpoint.

 ### Power flows on a distribution network

 Graphillion works on any graphs other than square grids, and handles
 other subgraphs than simple paths.
 Next, we consider a power
 distribution network in the figure.
-In this network, we asuume that a
+In this network, we assume that a
 vertex is a house and an edge is a power line with a switch.
 The
-power is provided from the four generators at corners.
+power is provided by the four generators at the corners.

 ```python
 >>> universe = tl.grid(8, 8, 0.37)  # 37 % of edges are randomly removed from 8x8 grid